-If you have three or more "No" answers, contact your financial advisor for help with improving your credit profile.
+If you have three or more "No" answers, contact your financial advisor or Wells Fargo practice financing specialist for help with improving your credit profile.

 Evaluating your financing options

 Unless you use personal funds, you will need to find a lender to finance your new practice.